 Recognize team and individual contributions.
 Celebrate success and identify lessons learned.

-- Perform a final review of the problem-solving project
+- Perform a final review of the problem-solving project.

-- Recognize the team’s success and individual contributions
+- Recognize the team’s success and individual contributions.

-- Capture lessons learned and integrate findings into the 8D Problem-solving Process
+- Capture lessons learned and integrate findings into the 8D Problem-solving Process.

-- Congratulations to your team, Reward and celebrate
+- Congratulations to your team, Reward and celebrate.

 Benefits of the 8D Problem-Solving Process:

-- Improved team-oriented problem-solving skills rather than reliance on the individual
+- Improved team-oriented problem-solving skills.

-- Increased familiarity with a structure for problem-solving
+- Increased familiarity with a structure for problem-solving.

-- Creation and expansion of a database of past failures & lessons learned to prevent problems in the future
+- Creation and expansion of a database of past failures & lessons learned to prevent problems in the future.

-- Improved effectiveness and efficiency at problem-solving
+- Improved effectiveness and efficiency in problem-solving.

-- A practical understanding of Root Cause Analysis
+- A practical understanding of Root Cause Analysis.

-- Improved skills for implementing corrective action
+- Improved skills for implementing corrective action.

-- Better ability to identify necessary systemic changes and subsequent inputs for change
+- Better ability to identify necessary systemic changes and subsequent inputs for change.

-- An improvement in management’s understanding of problems and problem resolution
+- An improvement in management’s understanding of problems and problem resolution.

 Reference: Ek Pehla Kadam